Accessibility: Metro U3 station Herrengasse

 Tip: The white shining Theseustempel in the middle of the wonderful park is a particularly impressive photo scene.

-The free accessible Volksgarten Vienna (B2/B3) is a beautiful park which is located directly beside the Heldenplatz and the Hofburg buildings.
-It's a perfect place for pedestrians who need a rest.
+The free accessible Volksgarten Vienna (B2/B3) is a lovingly maintained park in a prime location.
+It is located directly beside the Heldenplatz and the Hofburg buildings.
+A perfect place for pedestrians who need a rest.
 The tired legs can be relaxed by sitting at one of the benches, while the eyes can enjoy the blossoming rose garden and the ears can listen to the rippling fountains away from the hustle and bustle of the city.

 The romantic scenery is well liked by the tourists and is also often used from wedding photographers.
 So you have a good chance to meet a wedding couple at your walk through the Volksgarten.